Key estate planning considerations for business owners

 6. What will my legacy be?

-Including a professional fiduciary can alleviate the pressure and see to it that your wishes—for your business, your estate, and those you love—are honored.
-In conjunction with your legal counsel, your advisor can help you determine a good fiduciary for your estate and, if you wish, Huntington Private Bank can provide trustee services.
-It can help to know that you have a good plan, and that it’s also going to be executed as you intended.
+Having a professional fiduciary can alleviate the pressure and see to it that your wishes—for your business, your estate, and those you love—are honored.
+In conjunction with your legal counsel, your advisor can help you determine a good fiduciary for your estate and, if you wish, Huntington can provide trustee services This can help to know you have a good plan, and that it’s also going to be executed as you intended.

 Building and running a successful business requires focus and planning, just as the preparation of passing it down does.
-To learn more, please contact your Huntington Private Bank team to see how we can help or find a Huntington Private Bank office near you.
+Contact your Huntington team or find a location near you to learn more about how we can help create an estate plan that works best for you and your family.

 Looking for more business insights?